samsquire/ideas4/README.md

 # 618. Everything is a latch, Send to the future, and send back

-I want to do a sleep command when a number of other things have happened.
+Imagine I have multiple threads and I want to wait for initialization of a number of things, then timeout after a duration then when a number of other things have happened before shutdown.
 This is similar to a latch.

 ```
 spawn {